 Unfortunately, funding opportunities for cannabis research remain limited.
 There are many suggested reasons for this, but most cannabis advocates believe that Big Pharma financial incentives to key figures in the government influence funding and research for medicine.
 Permission is still required for all cannabis research, and as political commentators like John Oliver explain, that can take years.

 THC Kills Cancer Cells Via Ceramide Pathways

 Well, this goes back to the endocannabinoid system, and the CB1/CB2 receptors.
-These cannabinoid receptors are triggered by phytocannabinoids found in cannabis.
+Here, phytocannabinoids found in cannabis trigger cannabinoid receptors.
 There is a theory being tossed about research circles that disease comes from a deficiency in endocannabinoids.
 If this is the case, it makes sense that cannabis is able to treat a wide variety of conditions.

-CB1 receptors are concentrated in the nervous system, including the brain; CB2 receptors are found throughout the body organs and as part of the immune system.
+CB1 receptors come from the nervous system and the brain; CB2 receptors work throughout the body’s organs and are part of the immune system.

-Watch this time-lapse video of THC killing cancer cells but leaving healthy cells alone.
-This 30 seconds has been condensed from 20 hours.
+Watch this time-lapse video of THC killing cancer cells but leaving healthy cells alone:

 As ceramide increases, it makes the mitochondria more permeable to cyctochrome (an important protein in energy production).
 Cytochrome leaves the mitochondria and the cell can no longer make energy = death.

 We are only at the very beginning of understanding how these mechanisms work; how cannabis works to kill cancer.
 What we do know, at this time, is that cannabis is a ruthless killer of cancer cells, but always leaves healthy cells alone.